KalnBrs/sports-stat-tracker/README.md

 ## Features
 - User-friendly interface for tracking basketball stats
 - JSON-based data storage for simplicity and flexibility
 - Built using Python with a UI library for enhanced user experience
+- Python - Photoshop integration and automatic graphic updating

 ## Next Steps
 The future development plans for this project include: